-- (12) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form. - (13) Be recommended by a participating countries' National Olympic Committee (NOC), a government organisation, sports association, etc., as excelling in the instruction of a certain designated sport(s) or be otherwise recognised to have equivalent abilities.
+- (13) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form. - (14) Be recommended by a participating country's National Olympic Committee (NOC), a government organisation, sports association, etc., as exceling in the instruction of a certain designated sport(s) or be otherwise recognised to have equivalent abilities.
 Furthermore, applicants must have either graduated from a vocational college, etc., and obtained coaching certification/qualification, or have at least 3 years of coaching experience in the designated sport.

-■4.
-APPLICATION PROCEDURES 【SEA用】
+4. APPLICATION PROCEDURES (SEA)

-Applicants must submit the following documents to the Embassy of Japan, in their home countries by April 19 2024.
+Applicants must submit the following documents to the Embassy of Japan, in their home countries by [February, 21 2025].
 Early submission of applications and documents is encouraged.
 The submitted documents will not be returned.